Webinar June 09, 2026 | 11:00AM EST | 4:00 PM BST | Hack the Productivity Drag - Eliminate contract bottlenecks slowing your teams - Register Now

 DOCK 365'S FREE E-BOOK CTA - Stages of Contract Lifecycle Management

-2. Discharge of contract by Agreement
+2. What is discharge of contract by agreement?

 Discharge of a contract by agreement refers to the mutual assent between the parties involved to terminate or discharge the contract.
 The agreement can be reached at any point during the performance of the contract, provided both parties consent to end their obligations under the contract.
 Here is all you need to know about the discharge of a contract by agreement: